-Once done, check if the roasted bread slices have absorbed the sugar syrup and has become sticky.
+Once done, check if the roasted bread slices have absorbed the sugar syrup and have become sticky.
 Then pour the milk and condensed milk over it and again bake for another 5 – 7 mins.

-Finally check if the pudding is done, it is done when there is no milk is left out and the bread has absorbed all the liquid.
+Finally, check if the pudding is done, it is done when there is no milk is left out and the bread has absorbed all the liquid.

 Garnish with roasted nuts and bake for another 2 mins.

 Serve hot or chilled.